pocomane/brewed-in-the-apocalypse/bita.md

 ```
 __Feel the engine__ when the character put the hand on the chassis of veicle with
-the engine powered, and ey have to roll: 2 (on success) or 1 (on compromise or
+the engine powered, and ey have to roll: 2 (on success) or 1 (on trade-off or
 failure) question from the list.
 The scenarist will respond to them.

 - Will this veichle be able to reach _ ?